$T$-equivariant disc potential and SYZ mirror construction: Introduction

 \subsection{Acknowledgments}

+The authors would like to thank deeply anonymous referees for detailed and helpful comments.
 The first and second named authors express their deep gratitude to Cheol-Hyun Cho for explaining his point of view of equivariant Floer theory using Cartan model.
-The second named author also thanks Ben Webster and Kevin Costello for the discussion on Teleman's conjecture at Perimeter Institute. \addtocontents{toc}{ }
+The first named author was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government NRF-2021R1F1A1057739 and NRF-2020R1A5A1016126.
+The second named author also thanks Ben Webster and Kevin Costello for the discussion on Teleman's conjecture at Perimeter Institute.
+His work is supported by Simons Collaboration Grant \#580648. \addtocontents{toc}{ }